pyeventsourcing/eventsourcing/docs/topics/application.rst

 .. code:: python

-    assert app.persistence_policy
+    app.persistence_policy

 The persistence policy appends domain events to its event store whenever they are published.

 The ``SimpleApplication`` also has a repository, an instance of the library's ``EventSourcedRepository`` class.
-The application's persistence policy and its repository use the event store.

 .. code:: python

     assert app.repository

+Both the repository and persistence policy use the event store.

-The aggregate repository is generic, and can retrieve all types of aggregate in a model.
+The aggregate repository is generic, and can retrieve all aggregates in an application, regardless of their class.

 The ``SimpleApplication`` can be used as a context manager.
 The example below uses the ``AggregateRoot`` class directly